On Earth We're Briefly Gorgeous by Ocean Vuong (Penguin Books)

 Ocean Vuong is a Vietnamese-American poet whose debut novel, On Earth We’re Briefly Gorgeous became a New York Times Bestseller.
 The main character, Little Dog, is writing a letter to his mother.
 He knows it’s a letter she will never read as his mother is illiterate.
 It is more about Little Dog coming to terms with his own life by revisiting his past.

 Little Dog writes this letter when he’s in his late twenties.
 He is putting down on paper the history of his life.
 He knows he was born in Vietnam and was given a name that meant Patriotic Leader of the Nation.
 He not only writes about his mother, but his grandmother, Lan, as well.
-They were survivors of the war, then they were refugees, and now they were living in Hartford, Connecticut.
+They were survivors of the war, then they were refugees, and now they live in Hartford, Connecticut.

 Rose doesn’t have much of an education as her schoolhouse collapsed after the Americans dropped napalm over the place she lived.
 It is because of the war that Rose suffers from Post Traumatic Stress Disorder.
-Rose marries an abusive man but manages to leave him.
+She marries an abusive man but manages to leave him.

-What’s fascinating about this story is the fact that it mirrors Vuong’s life, however Vuong makes no attempt to write a chronologically correct timeline of Little Dog’s life.
-His non-linear approach makes the story hard to follow at times.
+What’s fascinating about this story is the fact that it mirrors Vuong’s life.
+However Vuong makes no attempt to write a chronologically correct timeline of Little Dog’s life.
+His nonlinear approach makes the story hard to follow at times.
 The reader is often left wondering what Vuong is actually trying to convey and although the book has received praise and many accolades for a first novel, I may be in the minority as I found it self-indulgent and tedious.
 If this is the new wave of fiction, I will gladly find my way back to the classics. ~Ernie Hoyt